 Now, we’ve only touched the surface here with these fantastic examples.
 As you know, QR Codes have tons more applications.
 And you can pair them with virtually any CTA.

-Add CTA frame texts to your QR Codes to attract more scans.
+Add a frame and CTA to your QR Codes to attract more scans.

 Applications where a QR Code with text below comes in handy

 According to this report, tailored CTAs perform 202% better than CTAs that didn’t have a lot of thought put into them.
 That’s no wonder since a well-crafted CTA increases your QR Code’s impact on your prints and makes them less likely to be ignored.

 Let’s look at some fantastic use cases where QR Codes with texts below them can help.

 1. Get potential customers to your online store

 If you want an added boost to your online store’s traffic, you can always turn to QR Code marketing.
 Say you’re running a brick-and-mortar store alongside e-commerce.
 QR Codes can help you turn foot traffic into online traffic.